Fastlane (2019): Storylines

-On the October 22, 2018 episode of Raw, Roman Reigns went on hiatus due to leukemia and subsequently vacated the Universal Championship.
+On the October 22, 2018, episode of Raw, Roman Reigns went on hiatus due to leukemia and subsequently vacated the Universal Championship.
 Later that same night, Dean Ambrose turned on Seth Rollins, feeling that the trio's stable, The Shield, had made him weak.
 Rollins and Ambrose then fought over the next couple of months, with their feud culminating at TLC: Tables, Ladders & Chairs, where Ambrose defeated Rollins.
-Reigns returned on the February 25, 2019 episode of Raw and explained that his leukemia was in remission and that he would return to action.
+Reigns returned on the February 25, 2019, episode of Raw and explained that his leukemia was in remission and that he would return to action.
+Later that night, Drew McIntyre defeated Ambrose in a no disqualification match after interference from Elias.
+Afterwards, Baron Corbin and Bobby Lashley joined Elias and McIntyre in their attack on Ambrose until Reigns and Rollins made the save.
 The following week, Reigns called out Rollins, wanting to reunite The Shield one more time.
 Rollins reluctantly agreed since it meant having to team with Ambrose again.
 Later, after Ambrose was defeated by Elias, Reigns and Rollins came out, but Ambrose exited through the crowd.
-Baron Corbin, Drew McIntyre, and Bobby Lashley then ambushed Reigns and Rollins, after which, Ambrose returned and aided his former Shield brothers.
+Corbin, McIntyre, and Lashley then ambushed Reigns and Rollins, after which, Ambrose returned and aided his former Shield brothers.
 After gaining the upper hand, Ambrose joined Reigns and Rollins for the signature Shield fist bump and a six-man tag team match pitting the reunited Shield against Corbin, McIntyre, and Lashley was scheduled for Fastlane.

 On the February 11 episode of Raw, The Revival (Dash Wilder and Scott Dawson) defeated Bobby Roode and Chad Gable to win the Raw Tag Team Championship.
 The following week, NXT call-ups Aleister Black and Ricochet made their main roster debuts, and then defeated The Revival in a non-title match on the February 25 episode.
 On the March 4 episode, Black and Ricochet were granted a Raw Tag Team Championship match against The Revival, but it ended in disqualification after Roode and Gable attacked The Revival.
 A triple threat tag team championship match between the three teams was then scheduled for Fastlane.

 After several weeks of feuding, a match between Andrade and Rey Mysterio was scheduled for the Fastlane Kickoff pre-show.